Animal Stories for Adults: Call of the Wild to Hudson & Rex

 “But especially he loved to run in the dim twilight of the summer midnights.
 Listening to the subdued and sleepy murmurs of the forest.
 Reading signs and sounds as a man may read a book.
 And seeking for the mysterious something that called.
 Called, waking or sleeping, at all times, for him to come.” – Jack London, THE CALL OF THE WILD.

-DID YOU LIKE THIS POST?
+DID YOU ENJOY THIS ANIMAL STORIES POST?
 PLEASE SHARE WITH YOUR FAMILY & FRIENDS!

 About Brian Alan Burhoe